-Disah lity Defined A qua isability Defined qualified disability does not include an impairment caused by the current or recent se of drugs or alcohol.
+A qualified disability does not include an impairment caused by the current or recent use of drugs or alcohol.

 ARKANSAS STATE AMENDMENT

 "Disability" does not include current use of illegal drugs, psychoactive substance use disorders resulting from illegal use of drugs, or alcoholism.